We can now add garlic to the list of several natural strategies to reduce hypertension, or high blood pressure.

 - An international study found that forest walking reduces blood pressure.

 - An alkaline diet with more vegetable protein was found the reduce blood pressure in a study that followed 1,104 kidney patients for 16 years.

 - Several studies showed that Gynura herb widens and relaxes blood vessels, reducing hypertension.

 - Greenfoods and Apple Cider Vinegar together with a mostly vegan diet was found to reduce blood pressure by 6 mmHg among 49 adult men in 21 days.

 - A 14-year study of 2,972 elderly adults found that those who consumed the highest amounts of olive oil and rapeseed oil had significantly lower levels of blood pressure.
 Those consuming rapeseed oil had the lowest amounts.
 Other research has found that the polyphenol oleuropein a key component in this effect.

-- Walnuts have been found to reduce blood pressure in multiple studies.
+- Walnuts were found to reduce blood pressure in multiple studies.